m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

           addToOptionTL)
     }

 So, what did we actually need to know about our "context" type (Future or Option)?
+We needed a